laisescorcio/postgraduate--node-js/README.md

 ## To init the application
 In your terminal:
 - Run `npm init -y` -- it will create the package.json
-- Run `npm dev` to build the application -- it will watch all updates in code
+- Run `npm run dev` to build the application -- it will watch all updates in code

 ## Good to know - Node JS Fundamentals